 A Frame-Maker’s Approach to Framing Black and White Portrait Photography

 But compared to other media, in the case of most photographs (I’d exclude large, especially color photos), such illusion is generally less tenable.
-This is largely due to the fact that the genesis of photography had nothing at all to do with architecture.
+This is mainly due to the fact that the genesis of photography had nothing at all to do with architecture.
 Whereas painting and even much of printmaking originated and largely evolved in the service of buildings, photographs were originally made to be portable and/or to be reproduced in print media—that is, to be framed not by walls but by the printed pages of newspapers, journals and books.
 In any case, they were too fine, subtle and detailed—these were among their most admired qualities—to command attention against the weight and mass of architecture, or have presence or the kind of decorative effect on the room as a whole that’s generally been intended in the case of paintings, prints and other media.
 A photo displayed on a wall is usually hard to enjoy unless one deliberately approaches it for close viewing.
 In their early days, when photographic portraits were framed, it was usually so that they could be propped on shelves, but also to protect them while being held in the hands of admirers or stashed into trunks and suitcases.
 The little, usually metal frames made for these early tintypes and daguerreotypes and cartes de visite were more like carrying cases made for portability—the very opposite of what architecture provides which is more or less permanent place as a part (even if only an illusionary part) of the wall.

 Nevertheless, we commonly hang photos on our walls, and for very good reason: because they represent things significant to us—people, places and things we love and admire, and that we therefore want to keep before our eyes and alive in our hearts.